oxinabox/DataDeps.jl/README.md

 since that will result in it checking the second folder (as the first one does not exist).

 ## Configuration
 Currently configuration is done via Enviroment Variables.
 It is likely to stay that way, as they are also easy to setup in CI tools.
 You can set these in the `.juliarc` file using the `ENV` dictionary if you don't want to mess up your `.profile`.
-However, you shouldn't need to.
+However, most people shouldn't need to.
 DataDeps.jl tries to have very sensible defaults.

  - `DATADEPS_ALWAY_ACCEPT` -- bypasses the confirmation before downloading data.
 Set to `true` (or similar string)
     - This is provided for scripting (in particular CI) use
     - Note that it remains your responsibility to understand and read any terms of the data use (this is remains true even if you don't turn on this bypass)
 	- default `false`
- - `DATADEPS_LOAD_PATH` -- The list of paths, other than the package directory (`PKGNAME/deps/data`) to save and load data from
+ - `DATADEPS_LOAD_PATH` -- The list of paths, other than the package directory (`Pkg.dir(PKGNAME)/deps/data`) to save and load data from
     - default values is complex.
 On all systems it includes the equivalent of `~/.julia/datadeps`.
-It also includes a large number of other locations such as `/usr/share/datadeps` on linux, and `C:/ProgramData` on Windows.
+It also includes a large number of other locations such as `/usr/share/datadeps` on linux, and `C:/ProgramData` on Windows. [more details](#The-LOAD-PATH)
  - `DATADEPS_DISABLE_DOWNLOAD` -- causes any action that would result in the download being triggered to throw an exception.
    - useful e.g. if you are in an environment with metered data, where your datasets should have already been downloaded earlier, and if there were not you want to respond to the situation rather than let DataDeps download them for you.
    - default `false`

+## Extending DataDeps.jl for Contributors
+Feel free (encouraged even) to open issues and make PRs.

+### Internal Docstrings
+As well as the usual all the publicly facing methods having docistrings, most of the internal methods do also.
+You can view them in the source; or via the julia REPL etc.
+Hopefully the internal docstrings make it clear how each method is used.

+### Creating custom `AbstractDataDep` types
+The primary point of extension for DataDeps.jl is in developers defining their own DataDep types.
+99% of developers won't need to do this, a `ManualDataDep` or a normal (automatic) `DataDep` covers most use cases.
+However, if for example you want to have a DataDep that after the download is complete and after the `post_fetch_method` is run, does an additional validation, or some data synthesis step that requires working with multiple of the files simultaneously (which `post_fetch_method` can not do), or a `SemiManualDataDep` where the user does some things and then other things happen automatically, then this can be done by creating your own `AbstractDataDep` type.

+The code for `ManualDataDep` is a good place to start looking to see how that is done.
+You can also encapsulate an `DataDep` as one of the elements of your new type.

+If you do this you might like to contribute the type back up to this repository, so others can use it also.
+Particularly, if it is something that generalises beyond your specific usecase.

 ## Other similar packages:
 DataDeps.jl isn't the answer to all your download needs.